JGCRI/gcamfaostat/README.md

 ### Future work and contribution

 Data development is never a once and for all task, and continued efforts are needed to sustain and improve the processing procedures.
-Further works are needed:
+Further improvements might include:

 1.	**Sustain processing functions for updated raw data**: ensuring that our processing functions remain up-to-date when raw data undergoes revisions is imperative.
 2.	**Evaluate and enhance assumptions**: a critical examination of the assumptions utilized in processes like interpolation, extrapolation, aggregation, disaggregation, and mapping is essential and should be an ongoing endeavor.
 3.	**Revise assumptions in low-quality data zones**: regions and sectors with little or low-quality data require careful consideration.
 We will need to adjust our assumptions when improved data becomes available.
-4.	**Promoting broader applications**: Leveraging data processed by gcamfaostat can significantly contribute to harmonizing input data in global agroeconomic modeling.
+4.	**Promoting broader applications**: leveraging data processed by gcamfaostat can significantly contribute to harmonizing input data in global agroeconomic modeling.
 Encouraging the utilization of this data and fostering collaboration to enhance data processing is of significant importance.
 5.	**Assess sensitivity in downstream applications**: understanding the sensitivity of downstream data applications, e.g., global agroeconomic projections, to upstream data processing assumptions is crucial.
 This awareness empowers us to make informed decisions and refinements.

 We welcome and value community contributions to gcamfaostat.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for information on how to contribute to this package.
-Through collective and collaborative efforts, we will shorten the distance between raw data and impacts.
+Through collective and collaborative efforts, we hope to improve the interface between raw data, modeling community, and broader audience.
+We would be grateful for the feedback and suggestions on potential improvements of the developed data processing framework.

 ***